 Most colleges offer career services to students, and in many cases, you can access these services even after you graduate.

-At Purdue University Global, our Center for Career Advancement offers a career assessment that helps students identify possible career paths based on their experience and interests.
+At Purdue Global, our Center for Career Advancement offers a career assessment that helps students identify possible career paths based on their experience and interests.
 We also provide students and alumni with individualized assistance and access to the CareerNetwork platform.
 In addition to searching for and applying to jobs, this online platform allows you to post questions to the CareerNetwork community.
 This can be a valuable way to get more information about a particular career and network with Purdue Global students and alumni.

 6. Attend Virtual Events